nnscr/gisl/README.md

     @{"Pretty cool".replace("cool", "awesome").replace("Pretty", "Absolutely")}

+If you do not want or need to pass any arguments to the function, you can even omit the parenthesis, like

+    @{"dont yell at me!".ucase}

 The next cool feature are identifiers.
 If you pass some identifiers to GISL, you can use them later on with the `[]` annotation.
 This is incredible useful if you want to use GISL in a context sensitive environment like import scripts (what GISL was made for)